 Just as with life on deck, the interior is incredibly easy to get on with.
 Every element works well, even if the finish doesn't always match up to the terrific character of the boat.
-The standard-fit cabinetry and teak-effect sole look a little soulless allowing a proper double berth to be made up but the finish will soften with time, and the interior will certainly warm up once an owner's belongings are aboard.
+The standard-fit cabinetry and teak-effect sole look a little soulless but the finish will soften with time, and the interior will certainly warm up once an owner's belongings are aboard.